-The Board encourages full participation of shareholders at the Annual General Meeting to ensure a high-level of accountability and discussion of Ansell's strategy and goals.
-The external auditor attends the Annual General Meeting to answer shareholder questions about the conduct of the audit, and the preparation and content of the Auditor's report.
+The external auditor attends the AGM to answer shareholder questions about the conduct of the audit, and the preparation and content of the Auditor's Report.
 The Company also proactively uses the ASX platform to broadcast invitations to investor briefings.

-8. ASX Corporate Governance Principles & Recommendations
+9. ASX Corporate Governance Principles and Recommendations

-The following checklist summarises the Company's compliance with the ASX Principles (as applicable to the Company for the financial year ended 30 June 2018), and provides reference to where the specific Principles are dealt with in this Report:
+The following checklist summarises the Company's compliance with the ASX Principles (as applicable to the Company for the financial year ended 30 June 2019), and provides reference to where the specific Principles are dealt with in this report:

-Recommendation Reference Compliance Principle 1 Lay solid foundations for management and oversight 1.1 A listed entity should disclose: Section 2.1 Comply (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
-1.2 A listed entity should: Section 2.4 Comply (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+Recommendation Reference Compliance Principle 1 Lay solid foundations for management and oversight 1.1 A listed entity should disclose: Section 3.2 Comply (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management.
+1.2 A listed entity should: Section 3.5 Comply (a) undertake appropriate checks before appointing a person, or putting forward to security holders a candidate for election, as a director; and (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
 1.3 A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
-Section 2.2 Comply 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
-Section 2.2 Comply 1.5 A listed entity should: Section 6 Comply (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
-1.6 A listed entity should: Section 2.5 Comply (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
-1.7 A listed entity should: Section 2.5 Comply (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+Section 3.1 Comply 1.4 The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+Section 3.12 Comply 1.5 A listed entity should: Section 7 Comply (a) have a diversity policy which includes requirements for the board or a relevant committee of the board to set measurable objectives for achieving gender diversity and to assess annually both the objectives and the entity's progress in achieving them; (b) disclose that policy or a summary of it; and (c) disclose as at the end of each reporting period the measurable objectives for achieving gender diversity set by the board or a relevant committee of the board in accordance with the entity's diversity policy and its progress towards achieving them and either: (1) the respective proportions of men and women on the board, in senior executive positions and across the whole organisation (including how the entity has defined "senior executive" for these purposes); or (2) if the entity is a "relevant employer" under the Workplace Gender Equality Act, the entity's most recent "Gender Equality Indicators", as defined in and published under that Act.
+1.6 A listed entity should: Section 3.6 Comply (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+1.7 A listed entity should: Section 3.6 Comply (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.